Youg-Otricked/QuantumC/README.md

     }
 }
 ```
-All *'s in pointer types stick to the type other than the last, E.G.
+Pointer asterisks bind to the type rather than the variable.
+The final * belongs to the declarator, unless its a function return type.
+Then its all on the type.
 ```
 int** *x;
+int* ptr_add(int *p) ...
 ```
 Files are `kebab-case` (optional, sometimes I dont follow this)
 QuantumC naming conventions are designed to make code readable without requiring the reader to inspect library code.
 Names should provide immediate context.